 Our ace team of UX designers, architects and researchers collaborate closely with product, editorial and technical teams from across the BBC.
 Together we create elegant, delightful (not to mention award-winning) digital experiences on mobile, tablet, desktop and TV across 10 digital products: BBC Homepage, Search, News, Sport, Weather, Knowledge & Learning, CBeebies, CBBC, iPlayer and Radio & Music.

-We are now looking for a Creative Director to be the UX&D lead for the digital output of the News portfolio across web and apps.
+We are now looking for someone to be the UX&D lead for the digital output of the News portfolio across web and apps.
 BBC News is one of the most recognised digital brands in the world, with millions of users across the globe.
 You’ll be working with journalists and technical experts to design compelling and engaging News consumption experiences in English and in some 30 languages that form the BBC’s World Service portfolio.

 You’ll need to lead from the front in creating enticing user journeys and new story telling formats for up to the minute breaking and live News all the way through to the longer rich stories that are shaping the world today.
 Making the News relevant and clear to a changing audience.